Apiquet/DeepLearningFrameworkFromScratch/README.md

 This article shows how reuse the feature extractor of a model trained for object detection in a new model designed for style transfer.

-VGG-16, the feature extractor of [SSD300 model](https://arxiv.org/abs/1512.02325), from [a previous repository](https://github.com/Apiquet/Tracking_SSD_ReID) is used with a custom loss function to achieve style transfer:
+VGG-16, the feature extractor of [SSD300 model](https://arxiv.org/abs/1512.02325), from [a previous repository](https://github.com/Apiquet/Tracking_SSD_ReID) is used to achieve style transfer with the following custom loss function:

 ![Image](imgs/style_transfer_steps.png)